InformaticsMatters/fragnet/orchestration/README.md

     you must remember that your terraform state files are vital and must not be removed as only you can alter and delete the deployed instances.

+To destroy the cluster, return to the Terraform AWS directory and run the following: -

+    $ terraform destroy -force

 ## Ansible
 If you have not used terraform to cerate the cluster you will need to adjust the inventory file to identify the required hosts for your deployment.